Vivekanand-R/Recommender-System/README.md

 		○ MovieLens 20M → OneCycleLR for faster training with controlled generalization

 Step 4: recall_list, mrr_list, ndcg_list = [], [], []
-	• What it does: Initializes lists to store evaluation metrics per epoch for validation and test sets.
+	• What it does: Initializes lists to store evaluation metrics per epoch for validation and test sets..
 	• Why: Tracking Recall@K, MRR@K, and NDCG@K helps monitor ranking quality and ensure model performance is improving.
 	• How it works:
 		○ After each epoch, predictions are collected.